Wild Earth Information

 Dried Yeast is a surprisingly dense source of plant-based protein along with carbohydrates and dietary fiber, which is almost certainly why Wild Earth chooses to use it.

-Past Dried Yeast, Wild Earth makes use of two industry favorites in Chickpeas and Peas.
+Past Dried Yeast, Wild Earth makes use of two industry favorites, Chickpeas and Peas.

 These legume ingredients are hugely popular among traditional dog food companies, especially when producing grain-free food.